So the below listed ingredients are for both.

 - When it crackles add green chillies and onion.

-- and saute for 2 minutes on a medium flame.
+- Saute for 2 minutes on a medium flame.

 - Add 1 table spoon grated coconut and saute for 1 more minute.